marcelrev/marcelrev/README.md

 - 👋 Hi, I’m @marcelrev
 - 👀 I’m interested in ...
 Coding, games, VR and educational softwares.
-- 🌱 I’m currently learning ...Java, javascpript, Unicode and React.
+- 🌱 I’m currently learning ...C, Java, javascpript, Unicode and React.
 - 💞️ I’m looking to collaborate on ...
+Projects in order to give me experience.
 - 📫 How to reach me ...

 <!---